-This will be the first post of 2022, and I want it to be some different.
-Time ago I have been thinking write about how I started to use FPGA and also what I expect of them for the future.
-Likely, the thoughts that I am going to write in this post, will change in the next year, but it would be interesting to see how my thoughts about the FPGA field change with the years.
+This will be the first post of 2022, and I want it to be different.
+Time ago I have been thinking to write about how I started to use FPGA and also what I expect of them for the future.
+Likely, the thoughts that I am going to write in this post will change in the next year, but it would be interesting to see how my thoughts about the FPGA field change with the years.